 Tobacco Regulatory Science is dedicated to investigating tobacco products and their effects, and most importantly the dissemination of unbiased and high-quality research that has the potential to impact the regulation of tobacco.
 Given the rapidly changing environment regarding tobacco regulation, the publication policy described above will continue to be actively reviewed to best assure that the science published in Tobacco Regulatory Science is of the highest quality.

-If any unusual situations arise other than those identified, please contact the Editor (Dr Leischow) for clarification.
+If you have any questions about this policy or its implementation, please contact the Editor (Dr Leischow) for clarification.

 - The PLoS Medicine Editors.
 A new policy on tobacco papers.
 PLoS Med.
 2010;7(2):e1000237. doi:10.1371/journal.pmed.1000237

 - Malone RE.
 Changing tobacco control’s policy on tobacco industry- funded research.
 Tob Control.
 2013;22:1-2. doi:10.1136/tobaccocontrol-2012-050874